 With .NET standard user-defined functions, you can run .NET Standard code as part of your streaming pipeline.
 You can create simple C# classes or import full project and libraries.
 Full authoring and debugging experience is supported in Visual Studio.
 For more information, visit Develop .NET Standard user-defined functions for Azure Stream Analytics Edge jobs.

-The following features are also available in preview.
+The following features are also available in preview on request.

 This feature enabled on the Azure IoT Edge runtime, leverages custom Azure Stack features, such as native support for local inputs and outputs running on Azure Stack (for example Event Hubs, IoT Hub, Blob Storage).
 This new integration enables you to build hybrid architectures that can analyze your data close to where it is generated, lowering latency and maximizing insights.
-Sign up for this preview here.
+This feature enables you to build hybrid architectures that can analyze your data close to where it is generated, lowering latency and maximizing insights.
+You must sign up for this preview.